savaslabs/savaslabs.github.io/_posts/2018-06-26-why-you-need-https.md

   There are many considerations for site owners on when to make the move to HTTPS.
 Google has just stepped up the pressure.
 Secure communication is especially important for Drupal site owners and the time to make the move to HTTPS is now.
 ---

-For some time, major internet players have advocated the benefits of a ubiquitous, secure internet, touting its myriad benefits for all users and service providers.
+For some time, major internet players have advocated for a ubiquitous, secure internet, touting the myriad benefits for all users and service providers of "HTTPS everywhere".
 The most prominent and steadfast among them is Google.
 In the next week, continuing a multi-year effort to shepherd more traffic to the secure web, Google will make perhaps its boldest move to date which will negatively impact all organizations not securely serving their website over HTTPS.

 To quote the official [Google Security Blog](https://security.googleblog.com/2018/02/a-secure-web-is-here-to-stay.html)

 > Beginning in July 2018 with the release of Chrome 68, Chrome will mark all HTTP sites as “not secure”

 ![Chrome insecure message for HTTP]({{ site.url }}/assets/img/blog/chrome-68-not-secure.png)<br>
- <span class="caption"> Googleblog </span>
+ <span class="caption"> Google blog </span>

 <!-- Test center image - doesn't work <img src="/assets/img/blog/chrome-68-not-secure.png" alt="Chrome insecure message for HTTP" class="blog-image-center"> -->